olliswe/quiz-demo/README.md

 # Quiz Demo for Jolocom Task

 This repo is my submission for the task provided by Jolocom.
-It is a React Native App  build using Expo.
+It is a React Native App  built using Expo.

 ## Run locally